-The Group measures financial assets such as financial assets available for sale financial assets and non-financial assets such as investment properties at fair value at each reporting date.
+The Group measures financial assets such as financial assets at FVPL and non-financial assets such as investment property at fair value at each reporting date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: